dtrezise/ai-workflow-systems/README.md

 This system combines three interdependent layers:

 - **Vocabulary Engine** — structured word database organized by level, decodability, category, and instructional function
-- **Book Construction Logic** — rules for word budgets, reinforcement, progression, and reading burden
+- **Book Construction Logic** — constraint systems governing word budgets, repetition, and reading difficulty
-- **Narrative Framework** — character systems, plot design, tone, and series architecture for *Little Miss Adventures*
+- **Narrative Framework** — character systems, story structure, tone, and series architecture for *Little Miss Adventures*

-Rather than generating stories first and checking vocabulary afterward, the system uses vocabulary structure as a design constraint that actively shapes story construction from the start.
+Rather than generating stories first and validating afterward, vocabulary structure is used as a **primary design constraint**, shaping narrative construction from the outset.

 ---